SaishJ/React-Native-Basics/Readme.md

     - baseline Align children of a container along a common baseline.
 Individual children can be set to be the reference baseline for their parents.

   - alignSelf:

     > `alignSelf` has the same options and effect as alignItems but instead of affecting the children within a container, apply this property to a single child to change its alignment within its parent. `alignSelf` overrides any option set by the parent with 'alignItems'.

+  - flexWrap:

+    > The `flexWrap` property is set on containers and it controls what happens when children overflow the size of the container along the main axis.
+By default, children are forced into a single line (which can shrink elements).
+If wrapping is allowed, items are wrapped into multiple lines along the main axis if needed.
+When wrapping lines, `alignContent` can be used to specify how the lines are placed in the container.

+  - alignContent:

+    > `alignContent` defines the distribution of lines along the cross-axis.
+This only has effect when items are wrapped to multiple lines using flexWrap.

+    - flex-start (default value) Align wrapped lines to the start of the container's cross axis.
+    - flex-end Align wrapped lines to the end of the container's cross axis.
+    - stretch (default value when using Yoga on the web) Stretch wrapped lines to match the height of the container's cross axis.
+    - center Align wrapped lines in the center of the container's cross axis.
+    - space-between Evenly space wrapped lines across the container's cross axis, distributing the remaining space between the lines.
+    - space-around Evenly space wrapped lines across the container's cross axis, distributing the remaining space around the lines.